 Research programmes exist across a wide range of disciplines, supported by the primary research interests of staff.
 Our research projects are supported by multi-million dollar investments from national and local government, many of which have significant iwi and other community involvement.
-See below for more information about the Department's research areas, centres and units.
+See below for more information about our biological science research areas, centres and units.

 Animal Behaviour is the study of patterns of behaviour in animals, including humans, and of how the behaviour of individuals helps to determine the density and distribution of populations.

 Animal physiology looks at the principles behind how animals function.
 How does a muscle contract?
 How does a bat fly?
 How does a butterfly smell its mate?
 How does a cow turn grass into milk?
 And why does your blood pressure rise, your hands become sweaty and your pupils dilate under certain circumstances?

 Physiologists record electrical activity in nerves and muscles and the eye, measure digestive secretions and movements, determine blood pressure and respiratory rates, and assess endocrine function.
 These studies help our understanding of how the body regulates and co-ordinates its activities, responds to stress, and adjusts to varying environments.

 Biochemistry is the explanation of life in molecular terms.
 Life can be considered to be a range of complex interactions between molecules.
 Biochemistry is the study of proteins, lipids, carbohydrates and nucleic acids which are the fundamental molecules of life.
 Biochemists try to understand the characteristics of these molecules and how they interact in living organisms.
 Such studies are fundamental to all of biology.

 Botany is the study of all aspects of plants.
 Botany encompasses the structure of plants from simple mosses to trees, the evolution of plants, how they are organised into communities and how they function and reproduce.
 It includes ecosystem level functioning, and both conservation and exploitation management.
 Plants are important because they effectively provide the energy supply for all communities on Earth.